gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 * ZIP file includes files from `src/main/${dist.name}`.
 * ZIP file includes additional files specified in `dist.contents`.
 * ZIP file is produced for custom distribution.
+* ZIP file is produced in the appropriate subdirectory of `build`.

 ## Allow distributions to be installed